lacker/seticore/README.md

 ## Checking that it works on your machine

-To check if `hdf5` is installed okay:
+To check if your installation is okay:

 ```
 ./make.sh
 ```

+The plugin installation won't be validated until runtime.

 Then grab a Green Bank data file from